seanswh/seansnotes/matplotlib/matplotlibde-jie-gou.md

 ![](/matplotlib/images/matplotlib_arch.png)

 Now Matplotlib's architecture is composed of three main layers: the back-end layer, the artist layer where much of the heavy lifting happens and is usually the appropriate programming paradigm when writing a web application server, or a UI application, or perhaps a script to be shared with other developers, and the scripting layer, which is the appropriate layer for everyday purposes and is considered a lighter scripting interface to simplify common tasks and for a quick and easy generation of graphics and plots.

+The **back-end layer** has three built-in abstract interface classes: FigureCanvas, which defines and encompasses the area on which the figure is drawn.
+Renderer, an instance of the renderer class knows how to draw on the figure canvas.
+And finally, event, which handles user inputs such as keyboard strokes and mouse clicks.